Share your research

 - The role and influence of public interest litigation organisations in shaping South Africa’s separation of powers jurisprudence while holding political actors accountable

-The South African Journal on Human Rights looks forward to receiving intellectually stimulating papers from a wide variety of scholars, representing an intergenerational and gender mix.
-We encourage both established and emerging scholars to consider contributing.
+The South African Journal on Human Rights looks forward to receiving intellectually stimulating contributions from a wide variety of scholars, representing a diverse intergenerational mix.
+We encourage both established and emerging scholars to consider submissions.